 - Not suitable for small dogs

-- May not fit dogs with very large necks
+- May not fit extra-large necks

 What We Like: